AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/functions/array-functions.md

 ## toArray

-This function converts a collection into an array of key-value collections.
+This function converts a collection into an array of key-value pairs.

 >[!INFO]
 >